Aloento/Aloento/source/_posts/DAA-Endterm.md

 Suppose you are managing a consulting team of expert computer hackers, and each week you have to choose a job for them to undertake.
 Now, as you can well imagine, the set of possible jobs is divided into those that are low-stress, and those that are high-stress.
 The basic question, each week, is whether to take on a low-stress job or a high-stress job.
 If you select a low-stress job for your team in week $i$, then you get a revenue of $l_i > 0$ dollars.
 If you select a high-stress job, you get a revenue of $h_i > 0$ dollars.
 The catch, however, is that in order for the team to take on a high-stress job in week $i$, it's required that they do no job in week $i - 1$.
 On the other hand, it's OK for the team to take a low-stress job in week $i$ even if they have done a job in week $i - 1$.

-S0, given a sequence of $n$ weeks, a plan is specified by a choice of low, high, none for each of the $n$ weeks, which the property that if high is chosen for week $i > 1$, the none has to be chose for week $i - 1$.
+So, given a sequence of $n$ weeks, a plan is specified by a choice of low, high, none for each of the $n$ weeks, which the property that if high is chosen for week $i > 1$, the none has to be chose for week $i - 1$.
 (1st week can be high) The value of the plan is determined in the natural way: for each $i$ you add $(h/l/n)_i$ to the value of you chose high in week $i$.
 Give an efficient dynamic programming algorithm that take values for $l_1, l_2 \cdots l_n$ and $h_1, h_2 \cdots h_n$ and returns a plan of maximum value.
 Also give the running time of your algorithm.

 ## 解